LucasDelfino92/morrowindsharp/setup.md

 ### Distant Land tab

 This tab lets you generate distant land, which in other words means you will see beyond the vanilla Morrowind fog.
-Tweaking these settings to achieve the optimal look can be difficult, and it boils down to personal taste.
 Distant Land can really hurt your FPS, especially when used alongside shaders, as there's more to post-process.

 All options minus **Use Distant Land** and **Distant land generator wizard** are disabled when you get to this tab.
 We need to generate distant land for these options to become available.